For quite some time, since I’ve narrowed my teaching to self discovery, I always ask myself what the point of everything is.

 Self development, just like the word “develop” suggests, requires that you build upon your existing self.
 That is, add knowledge to your present knowledge, get a new mindset in modification or addition to your present mindset, or build better habits than your current habits.

-For this to happen it will also require that you first discover where you are correctly; you must identify your current beliefs and mindset and the effects they having on your life to know what needs to be built upon and what to build upon it.
+For this to happen it will also require that you first discover where you are currently; you must identify your current beliefs and mindset and the effects they are having on your life to know what needs to be built upon and what to build upon it.

 Since the aim of self discovery is to help the individual make informed decision and maximize their potential, the entire process will ultimately make the individual become a better person.
 Self discovery doesn’t stop at just discovery, but it leads to several actions, one of which is self improvement.